FREE CARFAX Flood Check®

 Don’t forget to check the trunk, either.
 Take out the spare tire and check for moisture or sitting water.
 While there is a slight chance of a bad seal around the trunk lid, water or debris found in the trunk area is a good sign that your potential purchase went for a swim.

 As you are working through the car looking for moisture, check for signs of corrosion.
-Unfinished metal surfaces, like the springs hidden underneath many vehicle seats, will corrode even if the car was only under water for a short time.
+Unfinished metal surfaces, such as the springs hidden underneath many vehicle seats, will corrode even if the car was only under water for a short time.
 Look at the ends of exposed bolts.
 Are they shiny and new or do they look like they’ve been sitting outside?
 Door jambs and any other areas where water can sit will be especially telling.
 Bubbling of the paint in areas not exposed to the elements should be taken seriously; even if the car wasn’t in a flood you could be looking at extensive rust damage that may cause a vehicle to fail inspections and be dangerous to drive.

-The car smells great, seems rust free and is dry as a bone, now what?
+The car smells great, seems rust-free, and is dry as a bone, now what?
 While there is a good chance that the vehicle is just fine, don’t rule out the chance that parts or all of the carpet or interior have been replaced to hide damage.
-If a section of the carpet or upholstery is a different shade or has less wear than the surrounding fabric, there may be a reasonable explanation, but it may be the sign of undisclosed refurbishment.
+If a section of the carpet or upholstery is a different shade or has less wear than the surrounding fabric, there may be a reasonable explanation, but it may be a sign of undisclosed refurbishment.
 Once again, cars get dirty and worn and a dealer looking for top profits may replace worn carpet or seating surfaces, but they will be proud of this fact and disclose it quickly and earnestly.
 What we are looking for is inconsistencies and exposing potential secrets or unknowns.

 Check Under the Hood

 The vehicle’s interior is the best place to start, but tell-tale signs of water damage can also reside under the hood.
 Look for debris that may have washed in and deposited itself in the engine bay’s nooks and crannies.
-Anyone who enjoys a shade tree covering their driveway knows that leaves often sneak into the oddest places, but finding unexplained leaves, silt and sand inside the spark plug wire cavities is concerning and likely the result of flood waters.
+Anyone who enjoys a shade tree covering their driveway knows that leaves often sneak into the oddest places, but finding unexplained leaves, silt and sand inside the spark plug wire cavities are concerning and likely the result of flood waters.

 While you are under the hood check the engine oil by pulling the dipstick.
-When oil mixes with even a small amount of water it becomes murky, like a melted chocolate milkshake.
+When oil mixes with even a small amount of water it becomes murky, and looks like a melted chocolate milkshake.
 If the oil looks a little suspicious start the car and check it again, sometimes the water will settle above the oil if the car has been sitting for a while and turning the engine over will whip it all back up into a tell-tale mess.
 It is important to note that any water in the oil is a bad sign.
 Even if the car has not been in a flood, water in the engine oil may be a sign of major mechanical damage.
 Either way, if the oil looks like it is dripping with melted ice cream, you should move on.
-If the vehicle is equipped with a transmission dip stick, check that too.
+If the vehicle is equipped with a transmission dipstick, check that too.

 After you’ve inspected the interior and under the hood, take a walk around the vehicle and look for signs of moisture in the light fixtures.
-While it may well be a leaking seal, fogged-up lights are a good sign that the vehicle was submerged under water.
+While it may well be a leaking seal, fogged-up lights are a good sign that the vehicle was submerged underwater.
 Get close and inspect for tiny drilled holes that may have been added to drain flood water.

 Take a Test Drive